+Control

 Consult County Extension Agent

 Webspinning Spider Mites

 There are several species of these mites.
 These pests range in color from amber to greenish to reddish to yellow, depending on the species and where on the vine it is located.
 As a result of feeding, dead spots appear on the leaves.
 High populations may cause leaf burning and prevent them from doing their work.